mitchness/DoorDilemma/README.md

          I wasn't that far away.

                   LARRY
-         Maybe not to you.
+         To me, you were.

-         To me, you were far.
          You crossed the threshold.

                   DENTIST
          Larry...